-If you have an iPhone, iPod touch, iPad, or Android phone, you'll like our Level Counter smartphone app.
-Just search for "Munchkin level counter" or click the link at levelcounter.sigames.com.
-Even better, it gives you personal in-game advantages to make your friends jealous ... which is what being a munchkin is all about!
+If you have an iPhone, iPod Touch, iPad, or Android phone, you'll like our Level Counter smartphone app.
+Just search for "Munchkin level counter" or click the link at levelcounter.sjgames. com.
+Even better, it gives you personal in-game advantages to make your friends jealous!

-Race: Characters may be Humans, Elves, Dwarves, or Halflings.
-If you have no Race card in front of you, you are human.
+Loyalty: Characters may be loyal to the Americans, Russians, British, or Chinese.
+If you have no Loyalty card in front of you, you have no loyalty.

-Humans have no special abilities.
-Each other Race has special abilities (see the cards).
-You gain the abilities of a Race the moment you play its card in front of you, and lose them as soon as you discard that card.
+Each Loyalty allows you different special abilities or penalties (see the cards).
+You gain the abilities of a Loyalty the moment you play its card in front of you, and lose them as soon as you discard that card.
+Loyalties are fragile things in the world of munchkinly spies!
+You can discard a Loyalty card at any time, even in combat: "I don't wanna be Russian any more."